How to Install deb Files (Packages) on Ubuntu 22.04

 Enter the user’s password and wait for the installation to finish.

-The dpkg utility returns an error if a package depends on unavailable dependencies.
-If you encounter this error, we recommend manually downloading the missing dependencies.
+IMPORTANT: The dpkg utility returns an error if a package depends on unavailable dependencies.
+If you encounter this error, we recommend manually downloading the missing dependencies and retrying the installation command.

 Run the following command to install a deb package with the apt utility: